corsairmarks/leader_traits_merge_add/mod/README.md

 Like leaders?
 Try a couple of my other leader-related mods that work with this one.

 * [Leader Traits: Scientist AI Assistant Upgrader](https://steamcommunity.com/sharedfiles/filedetails/?id=2498166286) will help your scientists upgrade to "Sapient AI Assistants" from "Custom AI Assistants" when you discover the right technology
-* [Retain Leaders from Integrated Subjects & Pre-FTL Civilizations](https://steamcommunity.com/sharedfiles/filedetails/?id=2553818684) will let you choose whether you would like to keep leaders from integrated subjects or conquered/infiltrated primitives
+* [Retain Leaders from Integrated Subjects & Pre-FTL Civilizations](https://steamcommunity.com/sharedfiles/filedetails/?id=2553818684) will let you choose whether you would like to keep leaders from integrated subjects or conquered/infiltrated pre-FTLs

 ### Not Included in "Subtle Polish"